Irsyad-gh/PyCashier/README.md

 # PyCashier
-PyCashier is a Software program for a virtual cashier machine that include a Finder, a Cashier, an Adder (to add a product to the database) that can run locally on Windows and Linux (for future) without any internet connection needed, free and open-source for your business
+PyCashier is a Software program for a virtual cashier machine that include a Finder, a Cashier, an Adder (to add a product to the database) that can run locally on Windows and Linux without any internet connection needed, free and open-source for your business

 # !
 Disclaimer !
 This program is not perfect yet, the currency are on the Indonesian Rupiah and not US Dollar or other currency format, so if you from another country, you have to adapt it to your country/region

 Before you comment about this program i would tell you that this program is 85% Artificial Intelegently Generated to make the source code, the point to make this program is to helping small business from people, and that is why this program is free and open source

+# First Release!
+Release 1.0.0 is here! check it out at  _https://github.com/Irsyad-gh/PyCashier/releases/tag/MajorRelease_

 # Lisence